UK digital privacy shield

 VPN (e.g., ExpressVPN, NordVPN) Encrypts traffic, hides IP Moderate Subscription No-logs policy

-Password Manager (e.g., Bitwarden, 1Password) Generates & stores strong passwords High Free basic, paid premium Strong encryption & master password
+Password Manager (e.g., Bitwarden, 1Password) Generates & stores strong passwords High Free basic, paid premium Strong encryption & master password security

-Privacy Browser (e.g., Brave, Firefox) Blocks ads & trackers by default High Free Default settings
+Privacy Browser (e.g., Brave, Firefox) Blocks ads & trackers by default High Free Default settings and customisation options

 Common Mistakes UK Users Make with Online Privacy